 Action 2: Create diagnostic, formative, and summative assessments during subject area PLC’s to guide and differentiate our Standards-based instruction.

-Action 3: Provide student-centered learning, critical thinking, problem solving, and literacy opportunities which meet the needs of individual learners and their different learning styles through the work of Professional Learning Communities (PLC’s).
+Action 3: Provide student-centered learning, critical thinking, problem solving, and literacy opportunities, which meet the needs of individual learners and their different learning styles through the work of Professional Learning Communities (PLC’s).

 Goal 2: Provide opportunities for all students to be successful